ngnnah/readydemo-2025-06-06-prompt-protocol/slides/presentation.md

 ## Step 1: Generate PRD

 ![prd-generation](./assets/init-prompt.png)

 > Use @create-prd.mdc to create PRD.
-> The file background.md describe the task I want to accomplish and my brainstorming
+> Refer to background.md which describe the task I want to accomplish and my brainstorming

 > I need to prepare a demo 5-8 minutes tomorrow to my SasS telecom B2G company of 50 people,
 > target audience is non-technical.
 Walk them through